douglastgordon/BaseAnything/README.md

 #BaseAnything

-BaseAnything is a Ruby Gem that allows you to create a number system of any base.
+BaseAnything is a Ruby Gem that allows you to create a number system of any base using any symbols you want.

 ##Usage